a tale of two ektars

 This first incarnation of Ektar films has nothing in common with the current Ektar film we know today.
 No, this first film came in varieties at ISO 25, ISO 125, and ISO 1000.
 The 1000-speed film was probably an 800-speed film relabled for marketing reasons.
 I don’t know what these films were like when they were new, but I was able to track down expired rolls of the 25 and 1000 speed variants.

 The Ektar 25 held up well, and although the brights appear muted, the colors themselves are still marvelous.
 Here’s a sample, and you can see the rest of the roll in the San Mateo photos.
+Update: also in the Point Reyes and Wooster sets.

 The Ektar 1000, however, well… Well, so high-speed films don’t survive well once they’re expired, especially not with poor storage.
 There’s too much radiation and heat damage, so I guess I should be happy that I got any image back at all.
 But the results were murky, dirty, ugly.
 And I mean in a bad way, not a cool hipster-trendy-nerdglasses way.
 The roll’s online, but here’s a sample: